-A Service Coordinator (SC) will be assigned to oversee the case, develop Individual Program Plans (IPP) and assist the family with arranging appropriate services and supports.
+A Service Coordinator (SC) will be assigned to oversee the case, develop Individual Program Plans (IPP) and assist the family with arranging appropriate services.

-SCLARC has crisis response teams that provide support when individuals and families are in crisis due to emotional or serious behavior issues.
-Contact your Service Coordinator regarding Crisis Support Services eligibility.
+SCLARC has 2 crisis response teams (Crisis Support Services and Crisis Response Project) that provide support when individuals and families are in crisis due to emotional or serious behavior issues.
+You can sign up with a team, which we recommend, before there are problems for on-going support and wellness checks.